sled-rs/sled-rs.github.io/performance.md

 [Pedro Ramalhete](http://concurrencyfreaks.blogspot.com/2019/11/is-left-right-generic-concurrency.html)
 and others.

-Those workshops are the primary means of supporting sled development costs.
+Those workshops were the primary means of supporting sled development costs.
 Unfortunately, they are now on hold due to coronavirus concerns.
 If you feel like this information is useful, please consider [supporting my efforts](https://github.com/sponsors/spacejam) to share knowledge and productionize cutting edge database research with implementations in Rust :)

 ## contents

+CHAPTER: MODELS, MEASUREMENTS AND MINDS

 * [principles](#principles)
 * [experimental design](#experimental-design)